 - Media Organizations

 In both the public and private sectors, librarians receive competitive compensation packages.

 A Librarian can expect to earn between Rs.
 2 and Rs.
 4 lacs per year in salary.
 Generally speaking, a Librarian can receive an annual wage of $48 k per year in the United States.

 Salaries will vary depending on a variety of factors, including the working environment, education, and experience.
-If you have a master’s degree and a lot of experience working as a librarian, you can expect to receive a very decent wage package.
+If you have a master’s degree (see Online Master’s in Library and Information Science) and a lot of experience working as a librarian, you can expect to receive a very decent wage package.

 Rahul Kumar is a passionate educator, writer, and subject matter expert in the field of education and professional development.
 As an author on CoursesXpert, Rahul Kumar’s articles cover a wide range of topics, from various courses, educational and career guidance.